PriyanshuChandela/CRUD/README.md

 # CRUD
-This is a srud appplication using react js and node js concepts
+This is a crud appplication using react js and node js concepts